-- (ii) claim damages

-(iii) resell the property and any contents included in the contract (iii) claim damages - the buyer is to return any documents he received from the seller and is to cancel any registration of the contract. - 7.4.3 The seller retains his other rights and remedies.
+- (a) he may: (b) forfeit and keep any deposit and accrued interest (ii) resell the property and any contents included in the contract (iii) claim damages - the buyer is to return any documents he received from the seller and is to cancel any registration of the contract. - 7.4.3 The seller retains his other rights and remedies.